MicrosoftDocs/sdk-api/sdk-api-src/content/rectypes/ns-rectypes-lattice_metrics.md

 ### -field lsBaseline

-The <a href="https://docs.microsoft.com/windows/desktop/api/rectypes/ns-rectypes-line_segment">LINE_SEGMENT</a> structure containing the start and end point of the baseline in ink coordinates.
+The <a href="https://docs.microsoft.com/windows/desktop/api/rectypes/ns-rectypes-line_segment">LINE_SEGMENT</a> structure containing the start and end point of the baseline, in ink coordinates.

 ### -field iMidlineOffset

-Offset of the midline from the basline in HIMETRIC units.
+Offset of the midline relative to the baseline, in HIMETRIC units.

 ## -see-also